Resources

 How Shame Affects the Body and Mind

-6. Talk About It: Open up to a trusted friend or seek support from online forums or groups.
-Sharing your feelings can reduce isolation and increase understanding.
+6. Talk About It: Opening up about your feelings of shame with a trusted friend or in an online support group can reduce isolation and help you gain perspective.

 6 Facts About Rapid Transformational Therapy (RTT)